 Ads are everywhere, but why do we hate them so much: they’re annoying, sure.
 And they interrupt us.
 Many ads deceive us, sometimes outright lying to us.
 All of them manipulate us.

-And the best ads, they convince us—often to do or buy something we never would have otherwise.
+And the best ads, they convince us—often to do or buy something we never would have otherwise – similar to when I recently started buying real views on youtube, only because I saw a good ad.
 It is this reason, I think, that is the crux of the issue.
 A good ad will have an effect on our decisions and on our lives.
 Advertising gets a place at the table otherwise reserved only for our closest, most trusted friends and family.

 Very few days go by where I don’t read about a new technology that will undoubtedly play some role in the future of advertising.
 Often these advancements are entirely unrelated to marketing, if not for the inventive minds of entrepreneurs and admen alike.
 New inventions designed to increase our quality of life will invariably be co-opted to sell us more things that are, of course, designed to increase our quality of life.

 Today I learned about a new product that may guarantee a person’s identity using their own, unique electrocardiogram (ECG).
 A device like this, worn on the wrist, could eliminate the need for passwords, PIN codes, keys and more.
 But it can also be used to identify you and then show you, wherever you go, ads based not on your membership in any given demographic, but based on exactly who you are and what you do—possibly even how you feel.
 Think Tom Cruise in Minority Report.